LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

 - using firewall rules to restrict access
 - combines scalability of public cloud and data isolation of private cloud
 - create static routes to forward traffic to specific destinations
-- VPC's are global and can have subnets (regional) worldwide
+- VPCs are global and can have subnets (regional) worldwide
 - Routing Tables (forward traffic from/to instances)
 - Firewall (restrict access, rules by using tags e.g. `web` = 80,443 IN allow)
-- VPC Peering allows connection between VPC's to exchange traffic
+- VPC Peering allows connection between VPCs to exchange traffic
 - Shared VPC tied to IAM policy
 - offers Load balancing